Read time: 6 minutes

 What Science Says about Food Sequencing

-Relatively little research has been done on feed sequencing for both people who live with diabetes and those who don’t, so there aren’t a lot of major studies examining its effects.
+Relatively little research has been done on food sequencing for both people who live with diabetes and those who don’t, so there aren’t a lot of major studies examining its effects.
 Here’s what we do know.

 One of the first studies was published in 2015 in Diabetes Care, the journal of the American Diabetes Association.
 It investigated the effect of food sequencing on postmeal glucose levels in 11 people with type 2 diabetes.
 The results were encouraging: average postmeal glucose levels decreased by 28.6%, 36.7%, and 16.8% at 30, 60, and 120 minutes.
 But with such a small sample size, it was hard to say whether these results could be extended to the larger population of people living with diabetes.